Landing page for IHLP® inductor loss calculator tool

 Design Criteria

-IHLP inductors have a recommended maximum component temperature of 125 °C. Subtracting the ambient temperature will give us
+IHLP inductors have a recommended maximum component temperature based on materials (see spec sheet).
+Subtracting the ambient

-the maximum allowed temperature rise for the part.
-If this number should exceed 40 °C it is recommended that 40 °C be used
+temperature will give us the maximum allowed temperature rise for the part.
+If this number should exceed 40 °C it is recommended

-for the allowed temperature rise.
-Core losses should be limited to ≤ 1/3 of the total losses to mitigate any aging effects
+that 40 °C be used for the allowed temperature rise.
+It is recommended that core losses be limited to ≤ 1/3 of the total losses

-associated with the powdered iron in the core at temperatures exceeding 125 °C. The recommended range for the ripple current
+to mitigate any aging effects associated with the powdered iron in the core at temperatures exceeding the maximum temperature

-is 30% to 50% of inductor current.
-This is based on a trade off of inductor size and cost versus output capacitor size and
+of the part.
+The recommended range for the ripple current is 30% to 50% of inductor current.
+This is based on a trade off

-cost.
+of inductor size and cost versus output capacitor size and cost.
 The maximum peak current should be kept below the Isat value of the selected inductor, although it can be exceeded with caution due to the soft saturation characteristics of the

 powdered iron core material.
 The calculators are based on operation in the continuous conduction mode only, information determined